Meralgia paresthetica causes numbness and sometimes a stinging upper thigh pain, usually on the side above the knee.

 After three treatments both were considerably improved, there was less pain in the leg and they were not unhappy.

 Mrs P's doctor decided this was far too serious a condition for a quack, and advised her to stop the treatment.
 After all he said, there is no proven cure for meralgia paresthetica, which is quite true; there is no research confirming that there is any effective medical or chiropractic care.
 That was five months ago.

 Frankly I do not know.
-What I can tell you is that chiropractors treat in the upper thigh pain with great confidence.
+What I can tell you is that chiropractors treat upper thigh pain with great confidence.
 Sure, if you have been losing weight, or are running night fevers, have a change in bowel habits, or if you're a heavy smoker then a second opinion is definitely on the cards.

 The first step of chiropractic help, of course, in the treatment of meralgia paresthetica is a proper history and examination to rule out other diseases.
-An aneurism in the pelvis caused by smoking; it really does knock ten years off your life, fifteen years if you are a woman, heart attack, tumours and the like really should be considered, though rarely do they cause meralgia paresthetica.
+An aneurism in the pelvis caused by smoking; it really does knock ten years off your life, more if you are a woman, heart attack, tumours and the like really should be considered, though rarely do they cause meralgia paresthetica.

 Chiropractic care may include some or all of the following:

-This chiropractic treatment programme would probably cover a 6-8 week period, with perhaps 10-15 treatments.
+Chiropractic help treatment programme for meralgia paresthetica would probably cover a 6-8 week period, with perhaps 10-15 treatments.
 Every person obviously is different.
 Some may require less, other more.
 Talk honestly to your DC.

 If after 3-4 weeks there is no definite progress then a medical consultation should be considered